Date of Current Revision: March 2017

 The members of the faculty who have responsibilities that include teaching, research and service as the majority of their duties.

-This policy applies to all emeritus faculty appointments, to include instructional faculty, as well as administrative and professional faculty.
+This policy applies to all emeritus faculty appointments, including instructional faculty, as well as administrative and professional faculty.

 6.1 Eligibility for Instructional Faculty

-A retired instructional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty; has attained the academic rank of Lecturer, Assistant Professor, Associate Professor or Professor; and has retired in good standing.
+A retired instructional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty; has attained the academic rank of Lecturer, Assistant Professor, Associate Professor or Professor; and has retired from James Madison University in good standing.

-A retired administrative and professional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired in good standing.
+A retired administrative and professional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired from James Madison University in good standing.

 6.3 Posthumous Eligibility